101056255/comp3104_group_assignment/README.md

 -added 101056255_gb.txt file with text about George Brown college -added 101056255_devops.txt with text about Devops and COMP3104 -added 101056255_sdlc.txt with text about System Development life cycle

+Branch 101131978:
+ Muhammed Emin Yilmaz
+ -added 101131978_gb.txt with my id and user name about me -added 101131978_devops.txt with how long does this course last and instructor name -added 101056255_sdlc.txt with what devops is and one of it benefits